 NISSAN specifies summer tires on some models to provide superior performance on dry roads.
-Summer tire performance in snow and ice is substantially reduced.
-Summer tires do not have the tire traction rating M&S on the tire sidewall.
+Summer tire performance is substantially reduced in snow and ice.
+Summer tires do not have the tire traction rating "M&S" on the tire sidewall.

-If you plan to operate your vehicle in snowy or icy conditions, NISSAN recommends the use of SNOW or ALL SEASON tires on all four wheels.
+If you plan to operate your vehicle in snowy or icy conditions, NISSAN recommends the use of "SNOW" tires or "ALL SEASON" tires on all four wheels.